Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/01a_Bookings.md

 The buttons on top allow to navigate through the folders and documents.

 - [START PAGE]
-Click this button to go back to the initial view of the *Attach document* window.
+Click this button to go back to the initial view of the *Attach document* window, see [Attach document](#attach-document).

 - [REFRESH]
 Click this button to refresh the window, for example after making some changes.